-The Chase Business Complete Checking account provides $5,000 in monthly cash deposits without a fee, as well as 100 fee-free transactions per month.
+The Chase Business Complete Bank account provides $5,000 in monthly cash deposits without a fee, as well as 100 fee-free transactions per month.
 This should be sufficient for most small businesses that are just getting established.
-The Chase Business Complete Checking account has a low monthly fee that can be waived multiple ways—including by maintaining the minimum daily balance.
+The Chase Business Complete Banking account has a low monthly fee that can be waived multiple ways—including by maintaining the minimum daily balance.
 It also offers unlimited electronic deposits, as well as $5,000 in monthly cash deposits at no cost.

 At the higher end of Chase’s suite of small business checking accounts is the Chase Business Platinum Checking account.
 This option is made for larger businesses and companies with bigger banking needs.
 You’ll get 500 free transactions, four free outgoing wire transfers, and up to $25,000 in cash deposits without incurring fees.
 Bear in mind that the account maintenance fee is far higher with this account than the rest, clocking in a $95 per month unless you maintain a monthly balance of $100,000.